 [Section 37 inserted by No. 51 of 2004 s.
 50.]

-38. Obligation of employer to establish a safety and health committee
+38. When employer must establish safety and health committee

 (1) An employer must, in accordance with the prescribed requirements, establish a safety and health committee for a workplace within the allowed period after —

-(a) the coming into operation of a regulation requiring the employer to do so;
+(a) the coming into operation of a regulation requiring the employer to do so; or

 (b) service on the employer of a notice by the Commissioner requiring the employer to do so; or